nodejs/node/doc/api/stream.markdown

 ### stream.destroy()

 Closes the underlying file descriptor.
-Stream is no longer `writable` nor `readable`. the stream will not emit any more 'data', or 'end' events.
-Any queued write data will not be sent. the stream should emit 'close' event once it's resources have been disposed of.
+Stream is no longer `writable` nor `readable`.
+The stream will not emit any more 'data', or 'end' events.
+Any queued write data will not be sent.
+The stream should emit 'close' event once its resources have been disposed of.

 ### stream.destroySoon()

-After the write queue is drained, close the file descriptor. `destroySoon()` can still destroy straight away, as long as there is no data left in the queue for writes.
+After the write queue is drained, close the file descriptor.
+`destroySoon()` can still destroy straight away, as long as there is no data left in the queue for writes.

 [EventEmitter]: events.html#events_class_events_eventemitter